 Given the circumstances, Huawei hasn’t been able to launch new phones with Google Mobile Services (GMS) since last year.
 Why does it matter?
 Well, GMS is the heart and soul of most Android smartphones in the market.
 It comprises dozens of Google apps, APIs, and cloud-based services, such as Google Maps, Google Drive, YouTube, Google Photos, Google Play Store, Google Chrome, and more.

-Without GMS, Huawei phones not only miss out on these essential Google products, they also lack a number of other popular apps such as Facebook, WhatsApp, Instagram, etc. Plus, many other smaller apps depend on the infrastructure provided by Google through GMS.
+Without GMS, Huawei phones not only miss out on these essential Google products, but they also lack a number of other popular apps like Twitter and Instagram.
+Plus, many other smaller apps depend on the infrastructure provided by Google through GMS.

 Huawei’s only solution to combat the lack of GMS was to create its own competing platform — Huawei Mobile Services or HMS.

 So what exactly does HMS contain and what does it mean for your next Huawei/Honor smartphone purchase?
 Let’s dive in deeper to answer some of those questions.

 HMS is a platform from Huawei that replaces popular Google apps and services like Gmail, Maps, cloud storage, etc on your Huawei and Honor phones.
 HMS also provides third-party developers with tools and services for creating their own apps.
 With HMS, Huawei aims to do for its own ecosystem everything that Google does for users and developers in the mainstream Android ecosystem.

 HMS has a user-facing component (AppGallery and other first-party Huawei apps and services) and a developer-facing component, called HMS Core.
 HMS Core is made up of various APIs, SDKs, and services that developers can use to create and improve apps.